cjdbarlow/bedside-notebook/anaesthesia/regional/epidural.md

     * **Blood**
     If blood returns through the Tuohy needle it should be withdrawn.
 Attempt cannulation at a **different interspace**.
 * Thread the catheter
     * Warn for potential of transient electric shock sensation
+    Ensure this has resolved when the catheter has been adjusted to the correct position.
     * **Never withdraw the catheter through the Tuohy needle**
     It may shear off and be retained in the epidural space.
     * Aim to leave the catheter at 3-5cm